Mixed-race Dominicans: European colonization

 Christopher Columbus arrived on the island in December 5, 1492, during the first of his four voyages to the Americas.
 He claimed the land for Spain and named it La Española due to its diverse climate and terrain which reminded him of the Spanish landscape.
 In 1496, Bartholomew Columbus, Christopher's brother, built the city of Santo Domingo in the southern coast of the island.
 The colony became a military base of Spanish conquistadors for the further Spanish conquest of the Americas and the first seat of Spanish colonial rule in the New World.
 For centuries the colony fought against British, Dutch, and French expeditions into the region until the 17th century when pirates working for the French Empire took over part of the west coast.
 After decades of armed conflicts, Spain ceded the western third of Hispaniola to France in the Treaty of Ryswick.

 In the 1700s Santo Domingo's exports soared and the island's agricultural productivity rose.
 The population was bolstered by European emigration from the Canary Islands, resettling the northern part of the colony in the Cibao Valley.

 During this period, the privateers of Santo Domingo sailed into enemy ports looking for ships to attack, thus disrupting commerce between Spain's enemies in the Atlantic.

 Dominicans in the service of the Spanish Crown captured British, Dutch, French and Danish ships in the Caribbean Sea throughout the 18th century.
 The revenue acquired in these acts of piracy was invested in the economic expansion of the colony.
 Numerous captive Africans were also taken from enemy slave ships in West Indian waters.
 The population of Santo Domingo grew to approximately 125,000 in the year 1791.
 Of this number, 40,000 were white landowners, about 70,000 were of multiracial origin, and some 15,000 were black slaves.

+From the start of the colonial period in the 1500s, miscegenation (mestizaje), intermixing of races particularly Spanish settlers, native Tainos, and imported Africans (free or enslaved), was very strong.
+In fact, colonial Santo Domingo had higher amount of mixing and lesser racial tensions in comparison to other colonies, even other Spanish colonies, this was due to the fact that for most of its colonial period, Santo Domingo was used as a military base where the majority of the Spanish settlers had an economy based on Cattle ranching, which was a far less labor-intensive than the more common plantation slavery at the time.
+By the 1700s, the majority of the population was mixed race, forming the basis of the Dominican ethnicity as a distinct people well before independence was achieved.